Chrispom48/chris-pomeroy-music/README.md

 # Confirmation page

-The fields 'Email address' and 'Tell us the type of event!' are set to be required because these are vital pieces of information needed to process a users information and needs. i have included an optional field for other details in case the user would like to provide extra information.
-Once the user clicks submit, They will be taken to a confirmation page so that the user is happy their submission has been sent.
+The fields 'Email address' and 'Tell us the type of event!' are set to be required because these are vital pieces of information needed to process a users information and needs.
+I have included an optional field for other details in case the user would like to provide extra information.
+Once the user clicks submit, They will be taken to a confirmation page so that the user is happy that their submission has been sent.
 After 10 seconds the user is redirected back to the home page.
 I have added the header and footer socials to the footer page to keep it consistent with the website.

 <img src="documentation/feature05.png">